EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-VPD stress on gpp_potential based on Maekelae2008 and with co2 effect based on PRELES model
+VPD stress on GPP potential based on Maekelae (2008) and includes the CO₂ effect based on the PRELES model.

 **Parameters**
 - **Fields**